ibm-cloud-docs/power-iaas/network-security.md

 * 9475
 * 9476

-The port 6443 is also open for miscellaneous purposes.
-However, the port 6443 is not open for the WDC04 and DAL13 data centers.
+Port 6443 is also open for general use, except in the `WDC04` and `DAL13` data centers.

-If you need extra ports to be opened, use a customer-specific firewall option.
-The option is available by using an IBM Cloud firewall, such as Vyatta, Juniper vSRX, or FortiGate, and by connecting to {{site.data.keyword.powerSys_notm}} by using [Direct Link Connect](/docs/power-iaas?topic=power-iaas-ordering-direct-link-connect).
-To understand the {{site.data.keyword.powerSys_notm}} connection methods, see [Network architecture diagrams](/docs/power-iaas?topic=power-iaas-network-architecture-diagrams#networking-environment).